An Introduction to the OpenTelemetry Protocol (OTLP)

 : A collection ofResourceSpans

-: Contains information about theResource
+: This contains information about theResource

 itself and multipleScopeSpans

-, which groups spans based on their instrumentation scope.ScopeSpans
+for grouping spans based on their instrumentation scope.ScopeSpans

 : Groups multiple spans that share the sameInstrumentationScope